TungstenRPA/PartnerSeminar/HomeWork 1.md

 ## What is their corporate (executive) vision?
 Why does this company exist? what is their mission?
-Look at their website vision statement, read news articles on the company and CEO.
-Check LinkedIn.
+Look at their website vision statement.
+Who is the CEO?
+Are they new?
 keywords: *Simplify, best in field, best services, innovate, sustainability, social responsibility*
 ## What are the Operational Goals of the CxO
 (Chief Finance/Operations/Robotics/Visionary/Experience Officer).
 What do they want to do?
+Read news articles on the company and CEO.
+Check LinkedIn.
+Are there crises?
+Changes in Plan, Executives left?
 keywords: *Improving speed, quality, service, growth, efficiency, market position, trust, creative, “Automate”, transparency, customer satisfaction, prioritize, Save money, create value*
 ## What are the Departmental Needs